meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 This repository uses the [changesets](https://github.com/Noviny/changesets) library to handle the version updates and the publishing on GitHub and `npm`.

+⚠️ Each PR merged on `main` involving a change in the package(s) should contain modifications in the `.changeset` folder.
+See [changeset section](#versioning-with-changesets).

-When PRs are merged on `main`, they trigger the [`release` CI](./.github/workflows/publish.yml).
-This CI creates a PR titled `Version Packages` containing all the version updates and changelogs of the impacted packages.
-The PR updates the versions and the changelogs based on the `changesets` that were previously pushed on main (see [changeset section](#changesets)).
+Each merge `main` triggers the [`release` CI](./.github/workflows/publish.yml) generating a PR titled `Version Packages`.
+This PR updates the versions and contains changelogs of the impacted packages based on the `yarn changesets` commands you ran on each PR.

-To release on GitHub and `npm` you must merge the `Version packages` PR.
+To release on GitHub and `npm` you must merge this `Version packages` PR.
 This will trigger the publishing action and create the GitHub and `npm` releases for all affected packages.

 See more in depth explaination on [versioning](https://github.com/changesets/changesets/blob/main/docs/command-line-options.md#version), [publishing](https://github.com/changesets/changesets/blob/main/docs/command-line-options.md#publish) and the [changesets github-action](https://github.com/changesets/action).

 If you merged a beta branch, that was released, into main, you were probably in the `changesets` [pre-release](https://github.com/changesets/changesets/blob/main/docs/prereleases.md) mode (see section on [releasing a beta](#release-a-beta-version)).
 If the `pre.json` file is present in the `.changesets` folder, you need to exit that mode.
 This is possible by running `yarn changeset pre exit`.
 Once done, create a PR with the changes and merge it to main.

 #### Codesandbox update

 Once the version is available on npm, please update the instant-meilisearch version used in the different Code-Sandboxes we provide:

 - [Meilisearch + InstantSearch](https://codesandbox.io/s/ms-is-mese9)